firebadnofire/yt-dlp-utils/README.md

 To exit the screen, run `ctrl+a` then `d`, to resume the screen, run `screen -r`.

+`-m`: create a new screen session, `-S`: name screen session, `"yt-dlp"`: name of screen session.
+Anything after `"yt-dlp"` will be run inside the screen session.
+The screen session will terminate when the command is finished.

 ## To-dos
 - [x] add auto download yt-dlp for Arch, Fedora, and derivatives (Done with install-deps.sh but is no longer automatic)
 - [x] add support for multiple file formats (mkv, mov, and avi) and diffrent qualities for the diffrent formats